 Most industries have professional associations, whether they’re mandatory or elective associations.
-After all, humans are as a species social creatures and like-minded people enjoy spending time with each other to share similar interests and gain insights from others working in a similar field.
+After all, humans are as a species social creatures and like-minded people enjoy spending time with those who share similar interests and gaining insights from others working in a similar field.

 Currently I’m a member of:

-However, most of these organizations— excluding NLSC and TWB, which are volunteerships— cost money to join as well as to participate in any activities.
+However, most of these organizations— excluding NLSC and TWB, which are voluntary organizations — cost money to join as well as to participate in any activities.
 So particularly as a new translator with limited funds are professional organizations worth it?